User Generated Content Examples, Tips, and Tactics for Social Media

 If you sell a physical product, you can ask people to share photos and videos of their product in creative ways.
 For example, if you sell beauty products, you might ask people to create a wedding makeup routine with your product or an everyday makeup look for an average day.
 If you sell a digital product, such as an ebook, you might ask people to read their favorite quote or page from your ebook.

-In addition to featuring the winning content on your page, having a good prize is key to getting quality user-generated content.
+In addition to featuring the winning user generated content campaigns on your page, having a good prize is key to getting quality user-generated content.
 The amount of effort that goes into creating content takes up people’s time, their most limited resource.
 So, offering a prize pack, cash prize, or even a luxurious item like a vacation getaway can all be great ways to entice people into doing more user-generated content marketing for your brand.

 6. Share samples with potential customers